MaciejPowierza/COTRA/README.md

 *clustered_sequence:* nt sequence of the edited locus (either one or more nt long),
 *centered_sequence:* flanking nt sequence of the edited locus, 100nt long on both sides of the edit,
 *strand_collapsed_cluster_id:* unique ID of the edited locus, IRRESPECTIVELY of the strand orientation (i.e. same coordinates on opposite strands clustered together),
+*strand_collapsed_cluster_total:* the rowwise sum of edits of a given inter-strand cluster,
+*hit_orientation_1732:* the optimal alignment of the gRNA+PAM sequence to the flanking sequence of the edit in the sense of optimizing local sliding-window Hamming distance,